Baking soda

 Sodium bicarbonate is one of the main components of the common "black snake" firework.
 The effect is caused by the thermal decomposition, which produces carbon dioxide gas to produce a long snake-like ash as a combustion product of the other main component, sucrose.[24]
 Sodium bicarbonate also delays combustion reactions through the release of carbon dioxide and water, both of which are flame retardants, when heated.

-It has weak disinfectant properties,[25][26] and it may be an effective fungicide against some organisms.[27]
-Because baking soda will absorb musty smells, it has become a reliable method for used booksellers when making books less malodorous.[28]
+It has weak disinfectant properties[25][26] and it may be an effective fungicide against some organisms.[27]
+As baking soda will absorb musty smells, it has become a reliable method for used booksellers when making books less malodorous.[28]

 Sodium bicarbonate reacts spontaneously with acids, releasing CO2 gas as a reaction product.
 It is commonly used to neutralize unwanted acid solutions or acid spills in chemical laboratories.[32]
 It is not appropriate to use sodium bicarbonate to neutralize base[33] even though it is amphoteric, reacting with both acids and bases.[34]